PSLPurdue/Server_Run/README.md

-# Basic commands and Files to run jobs on a SLURM server (Bell, Halstead, Brown)
+# Basic commands and Files to run jobs on a SLURM server

 +   ABAQUS_PYTHON_RUN.sh        ->  Bash file to run Abaqus jobs with python scripts
 +   ABAQUS_INP_RUN.sh        	->  Bash file to run Abaqus jobs with .inp files